tbartos14/plotim/README.md

 PLOTIM
 ======

+*This module I wrote in high school is pretty old now (2016 is when I started it!).
+In efforts to keep it around, I've kept everything intact to see how far I've come.
+However, if you're looking for something interesting, I'd recommend looking at something newer.*

 This work-in-progress module currently includes tools for objects for creating graphs using the Tkinter canvas.
 I plan to add classes for bar graphs, box-and-whisker plots, pie charts, and all sorts of other stuff.
 This is my first project, and such the code may be poorly written/hard to read.
 Please excuse all violations